roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (2) ****** byJust_Plain_Bob© I've never mentioned ANYTHING about him to Gary.
+I've never mentioned ANYTHING about him to Gary.
 The guys all get together to talk about grass (the green kind) and lawn tractors and snow blowers and sports and whatever, and sometimes play poker and I didn't want to mess that up for Gary by putting something like that between them.
 Of course if it ever got bad I would tell his wife and then I'd tell Gary and the entire neighborhood, but for now I can handle it.

  ++++++++++++++++++++++++++++++++